Zibsun/leands/docs/visualization.md

 ## Responsibility Visualization

 Joe creates a model.
-To show that, he attaches his avatar to the ticket while he works on it.
-On an actual board, we often use photos.
-Electronic whiteboards have many ways to do that.
-For example, you can use the field "responsible“.
+To visualize that, he attaches his avatar to the ticket while he works on it.
+On a physical board, we often use photos as avatars.
+Electronic kanban boards have different ways to do that.
+For example, you can use the field "Assignee ".

 ![Avatars](_images/vizualization-avatars.png)

 * One hypothesis may involve multiple people.
-The ticket then will have several avatars.
+The ticket then will have several avatars (assignees).
 * The hypothesis can be reassigned, and then the avatar changes.
 * The hypothesis has no avatars when it is idle.
 * An avatar indicates responsibility.
-This person reports on the task at the stand-up.
+Appropriate person reports on the task at the stand-up.

 ## Transfer

 Becky evaluates and integrates the models built by Data Scientists Joe and Tim.
 You can visualize that as follows.
-Divide the column into “In progress” and “Done”.
-Hypotheses go to “In progress” when they start and to “Done” when they finish.
-This signals to Becky that she can proceed.
+Divide the column into "In progress" and "Done".
+Hypotheses go to "In progress" when they start and to "Done" when they finish.
+It signals to Becky that she can proceed.

 ![Task handoff](_images/vizualization-transfer.png)

 ## Ticket

-Most commands use online boards: Jira, Kanban, Trello, Redmine, etc. The typical elements of the tickets moving along these boards are:
+Most teams use online boards: Jira, Kanban, Trello, Redmine, etc. The typical elements of the tickets moving along these boards are:

 * Name: short and memorable hypothesis name
 * Description: hypothesis statement
-* Member: team member responsible for the ticket
+* Member/Assignee: team member responsible for the ticket
-* Tasks checklist
+* Tasks (to-do) checklist
-* Comments
+* Comments section

-The tasks checklist shows the ticket work items.
+The tasks checklist is a ticket work to-do list.
 It is not necessary to plan every tiny detail of the hypothesis from start to validation.
-This may well be a set of tasks you clearly have at hand now.
-Refer to it as a to-do sheet rather than a list.
+It is rather a set of tasks you have at hand now.
 You can delete/add or change elements on it at any time.

-Checklists are available and can be discussed with any team member, which increases transparency and engagement.
+Checklists can be discussed with any team member, which increases transparency and engagement.

 ## Trello ticket example